smart-classic/smart_docs/framework/json-ld.md

 ### A Complete Example: Got Statins? with JSON-LD

-Here is a rewrite of the [Got Statins?][] app using the SMART JSON-LD API improvements from the original RDF/XML and SPARQL version are noted in the comments.
+Here is a rewrite of the Got Statins? sample app using the SMART JSON-LD API improvements from the original RDF/XML and SPARQL version are noted in the comments.

 {% highlight html %}
 <!DOCTYPE html>